Home > Outdoor

 Whether using flint & steel, a ferro rod, or a mag bar, you will need a bone-dry bundle of tinder to catch your spark and transfer a flame to larger kindling.
 Fatwood shavings, birch bark, cattails, dry fluff from plants, or dried animal dung often work well as tinder bundles.

 Once you have a tinder bundle you like, hold the scraper at a 45-degree angle to your rod, with the end of your rod almost touching your tinder.
-Pull the rod, not the scraper, back sharply.
+Pull the rod — not the scraper — back sharply.
 This allows you to get sparks closer to the tinder.
+Thus, it makes it easier to control where the sparks are spraying.

-Blowing slightly on the tinder bundle near the beginning can help, but only after the flame has caught and the tinder is smoldering.
+Blowing slightly on your fire near the beginning can help, but only after the flame has caught and the tinder is smoldering.
 Be sure not to blow out a new small flame in an effort to give it more oxygen.
+If there is adequate airflow, the flame will do its job and move on to bigger dry fuel.

 Reliability